 It’s easy for people to go on and on about their outdoor rooms and backyard kitchens when they have yards that are the right size and were properly designed for such modern conveniences.
-Yours, unfortunately, is far from your favourite thing about the house, but here’s the good news: it doesn’t take a lot of work to turn your yard into a place you love spending time in.
+Yours, unfortunately, is far from your favorite thing about the house, but here’s the good news: it doesn’t take a lot of work to turn your yard into a place you love spending time in.
 Here’s how.

 One particularly good idea is to bring in some new furniture.
-Organise a nice, comfy suite of outdoor furniture from somewhere like Super Amart Australia and your yard is already much more comfortable to be in and far more pleasing to the eye.
+Organize a nice, comfy suite of outdoor furniture from somewhere like Super Amart Australia and your yard is already much more comfortable to be in and far more pleasing to the eye.
 Add a number of large potted plants throughout the area and, if you haven’t got a pool, then consider a water feature.
 The sound of slowly trickling water is extremely relaxing.

 It can be hard to relax when you know there’s a chance you’re being watched but, at the same time, you aren’t wild about erecting a 6-foot fence around the whole block either.
-Use trees, vines or hedges in gardens around the fence line to block the view into the yard and create a little more privacy.
-If you’re antsy and can’t wait for a bunch of trees to hurry up and grow, then add trellis or bamboo panels to speed things up.
+Use trees, vines, or hedges in gardens around the fence line to block the view into the yard and create a little more privacy.
+If you’re antsy and can’t wait for a bunch of trees to hurry up and grow, then add a trellis or bamboo panels to speed things up.

 Lose the Junk